kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (916)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/8ce14df2-f264-40b5-be52-3be0f9492e43)

 Note that we can use different task definition revisions to specify different containers in Amazon ECS (Elastic Container Service).
 Task definitions in ECS are versioned, and each revision can define a different set of container configurations.
-This allows us to manage changes and updates to your application in a controlled manner.
+This allows us to manage changes and updates to our application in a controlled manner.

 Next, we create a service.
 The service manages the task definitions and ensures the specified number of tasks are running and healthy.
 The task definition is deployed using a service.